469 Adelaide Street, Brisbane Queensland 4000

 Saturday : 9:00 AM to 4:00 PM

-General access (self guided) // No photography
+General access and guided tours // No photography

 Tour Information